 Nine questions are to be set by the examiner.
 Question No. 1 will be compulsory and based on the entire syllabus (all the four sections).
 It will contain 7 short answer type questions, each of two marks.
 Rest of the eight questions are to be given by setting two questions from each of the four sections of the syllabus.
 A candidate is required to attempt other four questions by selecting one from each of the four sections.
 All the questions including Q. No. 1 carry 14 marks.
-Question paper will be in both English and Hindilanguages.
+Question paper will be in both English and Hindi languages.

-It aims at giving inclusive knowledge of the gross structure and development of human body.
-Further, it will to provide a basis for enhancing the knowledge of body's structure and function.
-This will help students to get familiarized with the structure of the different systems in the human body.
+Sr. No. At the end of semester, student will be able: CO 1 To describe inclusive knowledge of the gross structure and development of human body.
+CO2 To provide a basis for enhancing the knowledge of body's structure and function.
+CO3 To get familiarized with the structure of the different systems in the human body.
+CO4 To illustrate Anatomy and Physiology of various systems.

-Unit -1:Cell, Tissue, Respiratory system & Endocrine system
+Unit-I: Cell, Tissue, Respiratory system & Endocrine system